 And on a line-by-line level, in your eagerness to search-optimise your content, you could find yourself crowbarring in every keyword under the sun.
 ‘Keyword salad’ isn’t palatable to any reader and visible to even the untrained eye.
 Subtlety and restraint are your friends here.
 Tick the boxes for Google without putting off your human readers.
 After all, it’s their approval you really want in the end.

 You know what I said about lacking vision earlier?
-The opposite can also doom your content marketing to failure.
+The opposite can also doom your content marketing ideas to failure.
 Trying to do too much and spreading your efforts too thinly could land you in a mess and mean none of your content achieves the impact you want it to.

 Bombarding your audience with a mass of emails, social posts and blog articles means the things you really need to stand out won’t.
 ‘If everything’s important, nothing is’.
 In an already noisy marketplace, you could just be adding to the static instead of offering decisive clarity.